Safety’s our top priority. End of story.

 That’s why we insist on a few simple safety measures from everyone – our staff and our customers.
 When you think about it, this stuff is mainly common sense.

-Using a mobile phone when you’re refuelling can distract you.
-This can result in spilled fuel or not noticing traffic on the forecourt.
+You don’t need to turn your mobile phone off at Z service stations, but we discourage you using it while refuelling.
+Using a mobile phone when you’re refuelling can distract you, which can result in spilled fuel or not noticing traffic on the forecourt.

 By law, you and your passengers have to put out any cigarettes, cigars or pipes before you enter a service station.